How do I know if Distance Learning is right for me?

 Will I need to come to the TNCC campus?

 Occasionally, you may also need to take proctored exams in the Thomas Nelson Make-up and Distance Learning Testing Center or in another approved proctored testing site.
-See your course syllabus.
+To request additional information regarding course requirements, submit the Online Advisor request form and an academic advisor will contact you.
+Online Advisor Request

 How do I communicate with my instructor?